rikhoffbauer/chrome-devtools-mcp-server/README.md

   - **Type:** string

 - **`--isolated`**
   If specified, creates a temporary user-data-dir that is automatically cleaned up after the browser is closed.
+Defaults to false.
   - **Type:** boolean

+- **`--userDataDir`**
+  Path to the user data directory for Chrome.
+Default is $HOME/.cache/chrome-devtools-mcp/chrome-profile$CHANNEL_SUFFIX_IF_NON_STABLE
-  - **Default:** `false`
+  - **Type:** string

 - **`--channel`**
   Specify a different Chrome channel that should be used.
 The default is the stable channel version.